adamdjbrett/fv8f/content/event-center/index.md

 ---
 layout: design/event-center.njk
 title: "J. Windle Event Center"
-description: "Add A Unique Elegnat to Your Celebration"
+description: "Add A Unique Elegance to Your Celebration"
 image: "/img/event-center/westwall.jpg"

 about:
- title: "About Us"
+ title: "THE J.WINDLE EVENT CENTER OFFERS A STYLISH ATMOSPHERE FOR ALL OCCASIONS"
  image: "/img/event-center/exterior.jpg"
  text:
     - info: "The Early Ford V-8 Founcation built an amazing museum that features Henry Ford's V-8 Flathead years of 1952-1953.
 These cars are a stunning collection in a beaturiful facility."